semaphoreci/semaphore/docs/docs/using-semaphore/optimization/cache.md

 cache restore <keys>
 ```

-Where keys is again a comma-separated lists of keys.
+Where keys are again a comma-separated lists of keys.
 Semaphore searches for the keys in the order provided and restores the first match to the working directory.

 ### Using multiple keys

-It's recommened to use multiple keys to increase the chances of matching a key.
+It's recommended to use multiple keys to increase the chances of matching a key.
 The following example uses two keys:

 ```shell
 cache store gems,my-gems vendor/bundle